You could skim quickly through this page about website visitors.

 Forget overall website visitor numbers – it’s not data that you can use as meaningful statistics.
 If anyone in your business is insisting on focusing on overall website visitor numbers then you have a choice of:

-What actually matters about your website visitors is one simple thing, worth putting in bold letters:
+What actually matters about your website visitors is one simple thing:

 What percentage of USEFUL visitors bought from you or made an enquiry?